 Companies deemed eligible to participate may receive up to \$1 million for creating or retaining high-paying jobs and for constructing or renovating facilities or making other property improvements.
 For extremely large projects, companies may be eligible to receive up to \$2 million.
 The size of an award depends on variety of factors including (but not limited to) Minnesota's competitiveness, local economic conditions, job creation, wage levels and capital expenditures.
-Expenditures and hiring related to the MIF assistance may not occur until funding has been formally approved.
+Expenditures and hiring related to the JCF assistance may not occur until funding has been formally approved.

 The program is available to businesses engaged in select industries including manufacturing, warehousing, distribution and technology-related industries, among others.
-Local government submits an application on behalf of the expanding business.
+Local government must support an application submitted by the expanding business.
 To be eligible, the business must meet requirements including: